 Introduction

 Clinical genomic analysis is typically undertaken with the aim of identifying an underlying monogenic cause in a patient with suggestive clinical features.
 For any genomic variant identified, a variety of evidence types are integrated to assess the likelihood of the variant being pathogenic.
 In 2015, the American College of Medical Genetics (ACMG) and Association of Molecular Pathology (AMP) published a framework prescribing how these disparate evidence elements should be combined by diagnostic laboratories for classification of a newly identified genomic variant1.
-They defined for the evidence elements four strengths, Supporting (P), Moderate (M), Strong (S) and Very Strong (VS), which can be combined towards classification categories of Pathogenic, Likely Pathogenic, Likely Benign and Benign.
-However, inclusion and strength of evidence elements can differ between diagnostic laboratories and produce discrepant classifications2.
+They defined for the evidence elements four strengths, Supporting (P), Moderate (M), Strong (S) and Very Strong (VS), which could be combined towards classification categories of Pathogenic, Likely Pathogenic, Likely Benign and Benign.
+However, inclusion and strength of evidence elements often differ between diagnostic laboratories and produce discrepant classifications2.

 Phaeochromocytomas and paragangliomas (PCC/PGL) are neuroendocrine tumours of the adrenal medulla and autonomic nervous system of estimated frequency 1/4000 and 1/16,000 respectively3-7.
 Head and neck paragangliomas (e.g. chemodectoma, glumus jugulare) (HNPGL) are derived from parasympathetic ganglia.
 Inherited predisposition to PCC/PGL is associated with constitutional pathogenic variants (PVs) in >15 genes including SDHA, SDHAF2, SDHB, SDHC, SDHD, VHL, FH, MAX, TMEM127, RET, MEN1 and NF15 8.
 Amongst the Mendelian PCC/PGL cases, the most sizeable contribution is from PVs in SDHB, followed by SDHD5 9.
 Associations with ‘subphenotypes’ of HNPGL, multiple, familial and/or young-onset disease and have been reported with underlying germline SDHx PVs, as well as metastatic disease for SDHB PVs10.
 The SDH proteins together form the succinate dehydrogenase enzymatic complex or mitochondrial complex II, disruption of which by mutation of any of the SDHx components may cause loss of SDHB expression in tumour material11.
 SDH succinate:faumarate ratio in the tumour has also been associated with underlying SDHx mutation12.
 Other tumours have been associated with PVs in SDHx but with much lower relative risks; these include wild-type gastrointestinal stromal tumours, SDH-deficient renal cell carcinoma, and pituitary adenomas11.
 In the case of SDHD, MAX and SDHAF2, disease is typically only manifest when PVs are transmitted paternally5 11.
 For the other SDHx genes, the pattern of disease transmission follows the normal autosomal dominant model of inheritance.